D3C0RU5/clean-arch-ts/README.md

-# jetmoney-api
+# clean-arch-ts

-## How to build the image

-Execute the command `docker build -t jetmoney-api .`

-## How to start the container
+## How to start the application

-docker container run -d -p 5050:5050 jetmoney-api
+1. Turn on the mongodb `docker compose up`
+2. Start the aplication `npm start`